SJTU-CGM/GIFE-HGT/README.md

   Other parameters:

     --mode		<string>	Filter mode.
 Original or Strict can be chosen.
 (Original)

     --distant		<string>        The distantly related group. kingdom or phylum can be chosen. (kingdom)

     --self		<string>	The self group. phylum, classs, order or species can be chosen. (all of them)

     --length		<int>		The minimum length of HGTs.
 (135)

     --coverage		<float>		The minimum coverage of similar CRG sequences and DRG sequences.
 (0.6)

     --idenCdHitEst	<float>		The identity threshold for cd-hit-est. (0.8)

     --simCRG		<float>		The lowest similarity between homologous sequences in CRG and HGTs in Strict mode.
 (0.5)

     --simDRG		<float>		The lowest similarity between homologous sequences in DRG and HGTs in Strict mode.
 (0.6)
 ```
 Example command (strict mode is used):
 ```
 $ GIFEHGT screenHGT --mode Strict --repeat path/to/example/data/rmsk/rmsk.txt --singlecopy path/to/example/data/singlecopy/eukaryota.faa --mitChl path/to/example/data/mitochondria_chloroplast/mitochondria.fa --taxo Fungi,Ascomycota,Saccharomycetes,Saccharomycetales
 ```
-Results of potential HGTs an be found in the directory `path/to/example/screenHGT`.
+Results can be found in `path/to/example/screenHGT` for Original mode and `path/to/example/screenHGT/modeStrict` for Strict mode.

-- `path/to/example/screenHGT/modeStrict/HGT.fa`: the sequences of potential HGTs in strict mode.
-- `path/to/example/screenHGT/HGT.fa`: the sequences of potential HGTs in original mode.
+- `HGT.fa`: non-redundant candidate HGT sequences before WGS validation.
+- `HGT.bed`: genomic coordinates of the candidate HGT regions.
+- `HGT.id`: candidate identifiers used by downstream modules.
+- `HGT.info`: candidate-level taxonomic distribution information.
+- `HGT_<distant>-<self>.bed` and `HGT_<distant>-<self>.id`: candidate coordinates and IDs for each taxonomic comparison stratum.
+- `tree_<distant>.info`: species-distribution summary for the screened regions.
+Per-candidate homolog evidence is retained under `screenHGT/tree/<HGT_ID>/cov-hit.species.txt` in Original mode and `screenHGT/tree/<HGT_ID>/cov-hit.species.strict.txt` in Strict mode.

 #### 5.  `WGSValidate`: Validate potential HGTs using WGS datasets
 The script will validate potential HGTs using WGS datasets.
 ```